diyefi/Puma-HowTo/doc/spin1/assembly4_aap.md

 --/

 **OFF-Board (OEM) AAP**
-/-- 337x260 img/reflow/IMG_0250.JPG "" Off Board Atmospheric Absolute Pressure.

-Off-Board Atmospheric Absolute Pressure sensor (Add these components if you plan on having off board AAP sensor : i.e. OEM MAP)
+/-- 337x260 img/reflow/IMG_0250.JPG "" Off-Board Atmospheric Absolute Pressure sensor (Add these components if you plan on having off board AAP sensor : i.e. OEM MAP)

 Using solder paste place beads on all of the following component pads D33, D34, C30.